 Which Pharmacies Participate With SingleCare?

-SingleCare says it has partnerships with 35,000 pharmacies nationwide.
-These include the following:
+SingleCare says it has partnerships with more than 35,000 pharmacies nationwide including these major chains:

 - Duane Reade